 A sensational, vibrant and expressive red from the teetering volcanic slopes of Tenerife.
 This blend of predominantly Listan Prieto (also known as País) hails from wonderful old vines that lend themselves to a deeper profile of crunchy red fruits, cherry, delicate lilac, spicy pepper alongside a whiff of gunsmoke.
-A triumph of fantastic terroir and expert winemaking, this medium-bodied red is a fantastic wine to enjoy with gamey dishes, roasted goose and even Turkey during the festive season.
+A triumph of fantastic terroir and expert winemaking, this medium-bodied red is a fantastic wine to enjoy with gamey dishes, or chilled with fresh salad and BBQ.

 In his fantastic book 'The New Vignerons', acclaimed wine writer Luis Gutiérrez of robertparker.com suggests that the future of Spanish wine lies in its past.
 The producer who leads the charge with this in mind, is undoubtedly Envinate; a collective of four winemaking friends currently enjoying near-mythical levels of success.